aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 When emitting cold start metrics, the `function_name` dimension defaults to `context.functionName`.
 If you want to change the value you can set the `functionName` parameter in the metrics constructor, define the environment variable `POWERTOOLS_METRICS_FUNCTION_NAME`, or pass a value to `captureColdStartMetric`.

-The priority of the `function_name` is defined as:
+The priority of the `function_name` dimension value is defined as:

 1. `functionName` constructor option
 2. `POWERTOOLS_METRICS_FUNCTION_NAME` environment variable
-3. `context.functionName` if using logMetrics decorator or Middy middleware OR override function name in `captureColdStartMetric` call
+3. The value passed in the `captureColdStartMetric` call, or `context.functionName` if using logMetrics decorator or Middy middleware

 === "constructor"